 And then I left.

 In my mind, this trip was going to be life-altering.
-It was going to change everything – inside and out.
-And it did — but not right away.
-And while I wouldn’t change the path I’ve taken to this moment in my life, I still remember that disappointment… disappointment that was born out of expectations created by naïvety.
+It was going to change everything—inside and out.
+And it did, but not right away.
+And while I wouldn’t change the path I’ve taken to this moment in my life, I still remember that disappointment…disappointment born of expectations created by naïvety.